Senior Health Guide

 Solutions for Seniors with Hearing, Vision, or Speech Issues

-There are many practical communication tools available to help seniors see, hear, and communicate with ease.
-Of course, hearing aids are the go-to solution for those with audial issues, and they are available in nearly invisible models, so there’s no embarrassment involved.
+There are many practical communication tools available to help seniors hear, see, and communicate with ease.
+Of course, hearing aids are the go-to solution for those with audio issues, and they are available in nearly invisible models, so there’s no embarrassment involved.

 Additionally, modern cell phones and computer programs offer speech-to-text options that ease communication for visually impaired seniors.
-Even using the Internet is facilitated by voice-controlled keyboards, screen magnifiers, and trainable voice programs that will type everything for you.
+Even using the internet is facilitated by voice-controlled keyboards, screen magnifiers, and trainable voice programs that will type everything for you.
+Also, many cell phones for seniors have enlarged number buttons and text sizes to make it easier to see and use the phone.

 One of the hidden risks of sensory loss is the social isolation that often follows.
 When someone has difficulty communicating, it’s common for them to either avoid social interactions or avoid them altogether, creating a compound effect on their health.
 This is why it’s important to make use of the latest technology to help mitigate these effects.